 Yes, there is trash on the sidewalks.
 Yes, you have to watch your step.
 Yes, people live close together with no yards,few garages, a myriad of empty buildings waiting for bank money and investors to fix them up.
 Yes, there is noise and congestion.
 Yes, this is an urban landscape.
 Yes, there are dogs and cats sleeping on the sidewalk.
 Yes,people speak a different language.
 Yes, getting around without a car is humbling.

-On the other side of the coin, there is vitality and energy everywhere.
-The people are friendly.
-You can see something new on every street just in your neighborhood alone.
+On the other side of the equation, there is vitality and energy here.
+People are friendly.
+You see something new on every block, every corner, every intersection.

 Back home my covenant controlled community has all houses virtually identical and all projects must be approved by an unseen board that sends out a newsletter to communicate and has compliance officers making daily inspections.

 I don’t mind my street back home but I could live happy on this street too.